slbailey/retrowaves/ARCHITECTURE_TOWER.md

 - **Dumb carrier:** Tower makes no programming decisions.
 It does not know about songs, intros, IDs, or DJIntent
 - **Single encoded signal:** One encoder per station instance, many HTTP clients
 - **Continuous audio:** Clients always receive valid audio data, even when Station is offline
+- **Cold start stability:** Tower must be able to run forever with zero PCM input without restarting, stalling, or requiring operator assistance.
+Silence→tone fallback must sustain for years.
+Tower can start cold with zero PCM and remain stable indefinitely.

 **Result:** A deterministic, broadcast-style, single-source stream that downstream clients can trust as a stable, never-refusing endpoint.